jannschu/traefik-maintenance-plugin/README.md

 1. If the whitelist contains `"*"`, all users will be allowed to access the service.
 2. If the client's IP address matches any entry in the whitelist, they will be allowed through.
+3. CIDR notation (like `192.168.0.0/24`) is supported for allowing entire IP ranges.
-3. Otherwise, the configured maintenance status code (default: 512) with the message "Service is in maintenance mode" will be returned.
+4. Otherwise, the configured maintenance status code (default: 512) with the message "Service is in maintenance mode" will be returned.

 The plugin extracts client IPs by checking headers in the following order:
+1. Cf-Connecting-Ip (CloudFlare)
+2. True-Client-Ip (Akamai/Cloudflare)
-1. X-Forwarded-For (first IP if multiple are present)
+3. X-Forwarded-For (standard proxy header, first IP if multiple are present)
-2. X-Real-IP
+4. X-Real-Ip (Nginx)
+5. X-Client-Ip (Common)
+6. Forwarded (RFC 7239 standard)
+7. X-Original-Forwarded-For (Traefik specific)
-3. Request's RemoteAddr
+8. Request's RemoteAddr (as last resort)

+This extensive header checking ensures the plugin works correctly in complex proxy environments like Kubernetes.

 ## Parameters